-“This is the wrong way round and the NHS should always carry out its assessment first, to ensure a patient’s health needs are appropriately cared for “
+“This is the wrong way round and the NHS should always carry out its assessment first, to ensure a patient’s health needs are appropriately cared for.”

 - We see clients who have unfairly paid for their care all the time.
 Although it is grossly unfair, you can reclaim wrongly paid care home fees back from the NHS.
 The process takes time and involves a retrospective clinical examination of a patient’s condition over time.
-However, we have successful recovered fees on behalf of hundreds of families and the average recovered is a staggering £60,000 per claim.
+However, we have successfully recovered fees on behalf of hundreds of families and the average recovered is a staggering £60,000 per claim.

-- Of course not everyone will qualify for NHS Continuing Healthcare Funding and it’s important to seek Independent Financial Advice to help with planning for current and future fees, which we can also help with.
+- Of course, not everyone will qualify for NHS Continuing Healthcare Funding and it’s important to seek independent financial advice to help with planning for current and future fees, which we can also help with.